javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/03-observable/task.md

 user.name = "John"; // alerts: SET name=John
 ```

-In other words, an object returned by `makeObservable` has the method `observe(handler)` that allows to add `handler` function to be called on a property change.
+In other words, an object returned by `makeObservable` is just like the original one, but also has the method `observe(handler)` that sets `handler` function to be called on any property change.

-Whenever a property changes, `handler(key, value)` is called with the name and value o the property.
+Whenever a property changes, `handler(key, value)` is called with the name and value of the property.

 P.S.
-In this task, please handle only writing to a property.
+In this task, please only take care about writing to a property.
 Other operations can be implemented in a similar way.